 When should I use a long quotation?

 While a long quotation may sometimes be unavoidable, you should use them sparingly in your work.
-There will rarely be an occasion where three full lines of the original text can’t be more efficiently paraphrased.
+There will rarely be an occasion where four full lines of the original text can’t be more efficiently paraphrased.

 Alternatively, quoting just a few key words from the long passage of text may be enough to get your point across.
 Here’s what the example above looks like when the long quotation is converted into a series of short quotes instead.